jharwell/sierra/docs/src/dataflow.rst

 thought of as an average of sums is not the same as a sum of averages.
 To support such use cases, SIERRA can make the necessary parts of the per-run :term:`Raw Output Data` files available in stage 4 for doing such calculations via :term:`Data Collation`.
+Of course, like all things in SIERRA, if you don't need thus functionality, you can turn it off by deselecting the plugin.

 This process in stage 3 can be visualized as follows for a single :term:`Experiment`:

 .. plantuml::